alacaze/clinpharm_information/index.md

 ## Joining a Zoom tutorial

 <div class="noted">
-<p>If you have signed in correctly (via &quot;Sign in with SSO&quot;), your full name should be displayed as you connect.
+<p>If you have signed in correctly (via “Sign in with SSO”), your full name should be displayed as you connect.
 This is important as it helps communication in the tutorial.</p>
 </div>